ovh/docs/pages/web/hosting/create_your_personal_webpage/guide.en-gb.md

 #### Add pictures to make your page more attractive

 The web is primarily a visual medium.
 In this section, we will look at how to insert images into your content.
-Start 10M comes with 10 MB of storage.
+100M free hosting comes with 100 MB of storage.
 This is enough for your HTML and CSS pages, but it can be limited if you want to put a lot of images on your site.
 If this is the case, we recommend opting for an [OVHcloud web hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/), as this would give you more storage.

 The HTML tag used to display an image is the `<img>` tag.
 Unlike the tags we saw earlier, there is no opening and closing of this item.
 We'll call it a self-closing tag.
 The attributes of this tag will provide the link to the file location and the descriptive text of the image.